ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - OS v1.7 installed on it
 - Any linking program such as TI-Nspire Computer Link Software

-Ndless is currently not compatible with Touchpad TI-Nspire models.
+Touchpad TI-Nspire models currently require a clickpad to install Ndless.

 How do I install it?
 ====================